-No other material developments have taken place in our Company since March 31, 2021, i.e. the last audited financial statements, till the date of filing this Draft Prospectus, except:
+No other material developments have taken place in our Company since March 31, 2021, i.e. the last audited financial statements, till the date of filing this Prospectus, except:

-(a) The amount borrowed by our Company from the period since April 01, 2021 till December 31, 2021 has been disclosed under the chapter titled "Financial Indebtedness" on page 122 of the Draft Prospectus.
-Further, our Company has borrowed / been sanctioned, in the ordinary course of business, the following amounts after December 31, 2021:
+- (a) The amount borrowed by our Company from the period since April 01, 2021 till December 31, 2021 has been disclosed under the chapter titled "Financial Indebtedness" on page 124 of this Prospectus.
+Further, our Company has borrowed / been sanctioned, in the ordinary course of business, the following amounts after December 31, 2021: - (i) Term Loans availed from Banks / Financial Institution / NBFC